sdiehl/wiwinwlh/tutorial.md

 inside of existing mtl transformer stack.
 For example adding `MonadReader` instance for $n$ number of undecidable instances that do nothing but mostly lifts.
-You can see this massive boilerplate all over the design of the `mtl` library and it's transitive dependencies.
+You can see this massive boilerplate all over the design of the `mtl` library and its transitive dependencies.

 ```haskell
 instance MonadReader r m => MonadReader r (ExceptT e m) where